My name is Leonhardt van Efferink. I help professionals and students with making sense of economic and political developments.

-Bringing geopolitics and country risk together
+Bringing economics, geopolitics and framing together

 In retrospect, a visit to a bookshop in Brussels in 2000 marked the beginning of a profound change in my ambitions.
 During that visit, I bought a French book about geopolitics.
 The book refreshed my perspective on the world.
 This fascination for geopolitics made me eventually decide to do something drastic: I resigned from my job at a bank.
 To study geopolitics at King’s College London.